Cheekway/LycanGames/README.md

 # LycanGames
-Using this repo and web app to perform a multi tier DevOps build. configured ansible webhook with Jenkins changed ip address for jenkins server
+Using this repo and web app to perform a multi tier DevOps build. configured ansible webhook with Jenkins changed ip address for jenkins server and edited webhook ipaddress for jenkins twice